 You can contact Global Ship Lease's Board of Directors to provide comments, to report concerns, or to ask a question, at the following address.

-Global Ship Lease, Inc.
+Company Secretary of Global Ship Lease, Inc.

 You may submit your concern anonymously or confidentially by postal mail.
 You may also indicate whether you are a shareholder, customer, supplier, or other interested party.